-- ◆To prevent the fuse from being blown, do not use the electricity over the total vehicle capacity of 12V/120W. - ◆To prevent the battery from being discharged, do not use the power outlets longer than necessary when the engine is not running. - Close the power outlet lid when the power outlets are not in use.
-Inserting a foreign object other than the appropriate plug that fits the outlet, or allowing any liquid into the outlet may cause electrical failure or short circuits.
+- ◆To prevent the fuse from being blown, do not use the electricity over the total vehicle capacity of 12V/120W. - ◆To prevent the battery from being discharged, do not use the power outlets longer than necessary when the engine is not running. - ◆Close the power outlet lids when the power outlets are not in use.
+Inserting anything other than an appropriate plug that fits the outlet, or allowing any liquid to get into the outlet may cause electrical failure or short circuits.